Buying Property in Portugal: An Expert Guide

 If you have purchased a property in Portugal and are looking to sell the property, then you will need to consider Capital Gains Tax.

 Profits from property sales are subject to a fixed rate of 28 percent for non-residents.
 Portuguese residents are also subject to real estate taxes on gains from properties acquired after 1 January 1989.
+Residents are only taxed on 50 percent of these gains.
 These taxes are calculated based on a scale ranging from 14.5 percent to 48 percent, depending on the individual’s income bracket.

-To assess capital gains, details such as purchase date, price, and invoices for improvements or maintenance must be included when filing taxes.
+When filing taxes, details such as purchase date, price, and invoices for improvements or maintenance must be included to assess capital gains.

 Property Purchase Costs